How much does it cost to rent an RV?

 One of the great things about RV vacations is that you (usually) have a fully decked-out kitchen to cook in!

 To avoid constantly eating out and spending tons of money on food, plan out a grocery list for your trip.
-Kayla made a list of some delicious ground chicken recipes you can try out!
+Kayla has plenty of recipe ideas on her blog The Sustainable Harvest if you need help!

 4. Be Careful When Driving